 Wrists should be straight while using keyboards and mouse.
 If you are using a laptop, you may have to adjust your chair to achieve this position.

-Place keyboard and mouse on a keyboard tray, if needed and adjust tray height and tilt until wrists are working in neutral posture.
+Place keyboard and mouse on a keyboard tray, if needed, and adjust the tray height and tilt until wrists are working in a neutral posture.

 If the traditional regular keyboards are still causing discomfort to your wrists and palms you can try the other types like split, angled or keyboards with alternative key arrangements.

 If you associate Ergonomics with only seating, you are not the only one.
-Seating is important part of office ergonomics, because we spend most of our time sitting and working.
+Seating is an important part of office ergonomics because we spend most of our time sitting and working.

 Therefore, an adjustable chair is important.

-An adjustable chair provides support and allows for change of posture throughout the sitting period.
+An adjustable chair provides support and allows for a change of posture throughout the sitting period.

-Both harsh excessive or low lightning can cause eye strain.
-Therefore, it is important to maintain the optimum light levels.
+Both harsh, excessive or low lighting can cause eye strain.
+Therefore, it is important to maintain optimum light levels.

-If reflection from external light source is causing glare on your computer screen, either change the location or adjust the angle of monitor.
+If the reflection of the external light source is causing glare on your computer screen, either change the location or adjust the angle of the monitor.

 Light levels for computers should be lower than those for reading from paper documents.
 It is also important that the surrounding light levels are similar to the monitor screen level.
 This would prevent unnecessary eye strain.

-The simplest way to maintain optimum levels of lightning especially for teams is to maintain low lightning as a practice and provide additional task lightning for those who need.
+The simplest way to maintain optimum levels of lightning, especially for teams is to maintain low lightning as a practice and provide additional task lighting for those who need it.

-Ergonomics is as much about the work schedule you adopt as about the tools and equipments.
+Ergonomics is as much about the work schedule you adopt as about the tools and types of equipment.

-These postures lead to contact stress, static load which develops into musculoskeletal disorders (MSDs).
+These postures lead to contact stress, the static load which develops into musculoskeletal disorders (MSDs).

 To avoid the risks of MSDs:

 - Take frequent breaks from computer work.
-It allows for change in posture and rest the tired muscles.
+It allows for a change in posture and rests the tired muscles.

 - These breaks need to not be of long duration.
-A simple heard rotation or head tilt will help in relaxing the strained muscles.
+A simply heard rotation or head tilt will help in relaxing the strained muscles.